Modi suffers biggest state election loss, boosting opposition

 "We forgot the issue of development that Modi took up in 2014," said Sanjay Kakade.

-(Reporting by Krishna N. Das; additional reporting by Savio Shetty in MUMBAI and Aditya Kalra in New Delhi; editing by Robert Birsel and Andrew Roche)
+(Reporting by Krishna N. Das; additional reporting by Savio Shetty in MUMBAI, Aditya Kalra in New Delhi and Kanishka Singh in Bengaluru; editing by Robert Birsel, Andrew Roche and Gareth Jones)